We will be making a few site changes on wildbites in the coming weeks! Stay tuned for more information!

-The braking system is the most important systems of your car, and a properly working braking system will certainly improve your ability to bring the car to a stop quickly.
+The braking system is the most important systems of your car, and a properly working braking system will certainly improve your ability to bring the vehicle to a stop quickly.
 This will ensure the safety of your vehicle’s operation, keeping passengers and other drivers on the road protected.
 Of course, this is highly dependent on the material quality used as there is a significant difference between them.
-The average cost of replacing brake pads is $150 per axle but it generally ranges from $100 to $300 per axle.
+The average cost of replacing brake pads is $150 per axle, but it generally ranges from $100 to $300 per axle.

 Estimating the brake pad replacement cost

-The biggest factor you need to consider when estimating the cost of your brake pads replacement service will be the material quality you want.
-There are lots of different types of material used to create brake pads, and many of them can be more harder wearing than others.
-I recommend that you ask about which parts will be used when you phone up the auto repair shops.it is a good idea to also ask about which other components will be replaced along with a brake service.
-Brake service prices vary from auto repair shop and what kind of car you have.
+The biggest factor you need to consider when estimating the cost of your brake pads replacement service will be the real quality you want.
+There are lots of different types of material used to create brake pads, and many of them can be harder wearing than others.
+I recommend that you ask about which parts will be utilized when you phone up the auto repair shops.it is a good idea to also ask about which other components will be replaced along with a brake service.
+Brake service prices vary from an auto repair shop and what kind of car you have.
 Luxury brands command a premium.

 Syrian Hamsters vs Dwarf Hamsters

-Most species of Dwarf are social animals and do best when living with a cage mate or in some circumstances small colonys.
+Most species of Dwarf are social animals and do best when living with a cage mate or in some circumstances small colonies.
 Fighting can occur if they become territorial or become cramped in poor conditions with other hamsters, so it’s important to give animals plenty of space.

-1) CampbellsRussian Dwarf or commonly called “Campbells” is the most common dwarf hamster to find in a pet shop.
+1) Campbells Russian Dwarf or commonly called “Campbells” is the most common dwarf hamster to find in a pet shop.
 The Campbells are closely related to the Winter White and as such, can reproduce together to create hybrids.
 This is not recommended due to genetic defects and poor quality litters.
-Campbells have a reputation for biting compared to other Dwarfs such as the Winter Whites, however with proper training and good upbringing this should not be a problem for owners.
-Campbell’s dwarf hamsters typically have narrow dorsal stripes compared to the Djungarian (Winter White) hamster and grey fur on the stomach.
+Campbells have a reputation for biting compared to other Dwarfs such as the Winter Whites, however, with proper training and good upbringing, this should not be a problem for owners.
+Campbell’s dwarf hamsters typically have narrow dorsal stripes compared to the Djungarian (Winter White) hamster and gray fur on the stomach.